duck-not-found/duck-ai/README.md

 # duck-ai
-# DuckDuckGo Chat Library
+# DuckDuckGo Chat Script

-A Python library for interacting with the DuckDuckGo chat API.
+A Python script for interacting with the DuckDuckGo chat API.

 ## Features